 Recently, we caught up with Jack Nelson, former Executive Vice President of Operations for CVS Caremark.
 Jack has over 25 years of experience working in the US healthcare industry.
 In his former role he took care of Core PBM (Pharmacy Benefit Manager) Operations, and is a dedicated member service champion.
 Jack has an impressive track record of driving progress within large-scale member service teams and call center operations.
 Throughout his extensive range of experiences, there’s one common thread between all his roles.
 The focus on productivity.
-This blog is the first of three in a series exploring healthcare customer experience.
+This blog is the first of three in a series exploring member experience.

 Our first piece focuses on the dynamic between productivity and speed.
 Jack explained that throughout his extensive range of experiences, this tension has remained a common thread.

 The call center quandary…

 And what if the call center volume creeps up even further?
 Leadership have two options: squeeze staff, or compress demand.
 Most senior managers will consider:

 - Hiring more staff